ErikaRoldanRoa/Eden_Model/README.md

 LICENSE: GNU GENERAL PUBLIC LICENSE (see license.txt)

 ## Overview
 This package includes software to run simulations of the Eden Growth Model in Z^d in dimensions 2-5, and analyze the topology (Betti numbers and persistent homology) and local geometry of the structure.
 The software is also able to read a .txt file with the time at which tiles should be added.
 This allows analysis of simulations from other stochastic models.
 Note: the cells in a .txt file should be in chronological order.
-For graphical representation, the program can create a picture of a two-dimensional growth model, and can output a .txt file for 3-dimensional growth modles which can be inputed to MAYA to produce an interactive 3-dimensional image.
+For graphical representation, the program can create a picture of a two-dimensional growth model and can output a .txt file for 3-dimensional growth modles which can be inputed to MAYA to produce an interactive 3-dimensional image.

 GUDHI is used to compute homology and persistent homology in 3D, 4D, and 5D.
 If you use this functionality, make sure to cite this library.

 To represent the topology and local geometry of the Eden growth model, the software can build plots showing the following:
 * the frequencies of the changes in Betti numbers (Figure 6.1 in the paper),
-* the distributionvolumes of top dimensional "holes" (the finite components of the complement of the structure due to Alexander duality, Figure 6.5 in the paper),
+* the distribution of volumes of top dimensional "holes" (the finite components of the complement of the structure due to Alexander duality, Figure 6.5 in the paper),
 * the growth of the Betti numbers and the perimeter (Figure 6.2 in the paper),
 * in two and three dimensions, the frequencies of top dimensional holes with specific shapes with 3 and 4 cells (Table 6.4 in the paper)